KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession5/docs/ws1-manual/README.md

 <!--sec data-title="Chromebook instructions" data-id="section1" data-show=true data-collapse=true ces-->
 - You already have the files you need so you can skip the first step to download files.

-- To preview your file in codeanywhere, right click on the _index.html_ in the file explorer and select **Preview**.
+- To preview your file in Codeanywhere, right click on the _index.html_ in the file explorer and select **Preview**.

 - Instead of Atom, you'll be using the built-in text editor in your workspace.
 Double-click on the _index.html_ file to open it in the editor.
 <!--endsec-->